Hugo-LML/InsultSimulator/README.md

-This project is a game using python & pygmame.
+This project is a game using python & pygame.